-- 2. Press and hold the UNLOCK button on a programmed RKE transmitter for at least 4 seconds, but no longer than 10 seconds.
+- For vehicles not equipped with the EVIC, perform the following steps: - 1.
+Perform this operation while standing outside the vehicle. - 2.
+Press and hold the UNLOCK button on a programmed RKE transmitter for at least 4 seconds, but no longer than 10 seconds.
 Then, press and hold the LOCK button while still holding the UNLOCK button. - 3.
 Release both buttons at the same time. - 4.
-Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the LOCK position and the key removed. - 5.
+Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the LOCK position and the Key Fob removed. - 5.
 Repeat these steps if you want to return this feature to its previous setting.